-Herbert Hans Boswau was born in Galion, Ohio, on December 21, 1931.
+Herbert Hans Boswau was born December 21, 1931, in Galion, Ohio.
 He was the son of Hans and Elsbeth (Dubrow) Boswau.
-He graduated from Denison University, Granville, Ohio, in 1956 with a Bachelor of Science degree.
-He entered the U.S. Navy’s Officer Candidate School later that year, and served on active duty until 1960
+He graduated from Denison University, Granville, Ohio, in 1956 with a Bachelor of Science.
+He entered the U.S. Navy’s Officer Candidate School later that year and served on active duty until 1960.

 Boswau graduated from Heidelberg University, Heidelberg, Germany, with a Master’s degree in 1964.
-In 1965, he moved to Grand Forks to take a position in the Languages department at the University of North Dakota.
-He was promoted to Assistant Professor in 1967, and graduated from Stanford University in 1970 with a second Master’s Degree.
-He was promoted to Associate Professor in 1979.
-He retired from the University in 1996.
+In 1965, he moved to Grand Forks to take a position in the Languages Department at the University of North Dakota.
+Boswau was promoted to assistant professor in 1967.
+He earned another Master's degree from Stanford University in 1970 and was promoted to associate professor in 1979.
+He retired in 1996.

-Boswau was a founding member of the Foreign Language Association of North Dakota, and also served as its President.
-Herbert Boswau died on December 27, 2004, in Grand Forks.
+Boswau was a founding member of the Foreign Language Association of North Dakota and also served as its president.
+Herbert Boswau died December 27, 2004, in Grand Forks.

 The Herbert H. Boswau Papers consist of a book co-authored by Boswau and Karl-Achim Czemper.

 Czemper, Karl-Achim and Herbert Boswau.
-Unterricht und Computer: Die Anwendung elektronischer Rechenanlagen in der amerikanischen Päädagogik.
-Munchen: Oldenbourg, 1965.
+Unterricht und Computer: Die Anwendung elektronischer Rechenanlagen in der amerikanischen Pädagogik.
+Munchen: Oldenbourg, 1965 (LB1028.5.S82).